Venafi/aws-private-ca-policy-venafi/README.md

     ```bash
     aws dynamodb get-item --table-name VenafiCertPolicy --key '{"PolicyID": {"S":"Default"}}'
     ```
+**NOTE**: This should return a JSON response with your policy, if this isn't return, confirm to make sure you have your zone configure correctly.

 1. To get the URL of the API Gateway endpoint:
     ```bash
     aws cloudformation describe-stacks --stack-name serverlessrepo-aws-private-ca-policy-venafi | jq -r .Stacks[].Outputs[].OutputValue